 Reduced Erythropoietin Production

-Erythropoietin is the growth factor which stimulates RBC production.
+Erythropoietin (EPO) is the growth factor which stimulates RBC production.
 EPO is a renal product, but influenced by a wide range of metabolic factors.
 It is produced in response to hypoxemia to increase circulating RBCs.
 In children with renal disease, erythropoietin levels are reduced, causing a normocytic anemia which can be treated by exogenous EPO administration.
 Hypothyroidism or injury to the pituitary-hypothalamic axis also impairs EPO production, and can therefore cause anemia.

-In states of health, the average RBC will survive 100-120 days in circulation.
+In states of health, the average RBC will survive 100 to 120 days in circulation.
 Approximately 1% of RBC are destroyed each day, and replaced with reticulocytes.
 In hemolytic anemia, the red cell survival is shortened, and the RBC intracellular contents are released into the blood and can be measured.
 A history of dark urine might be present.
 Positive exam findings might include jaundice, scleral icterus, splenomegaly, and pallor.
 Elevated levels of LDH (lactate dehydrogenase) and bilirubin are seen.
 Chronic hemolysis increases the risk for pigmented gallstones during childhood.
 For this reason, the presence of incidental or symptomatic gallstones in pediatric patients should trigger further investigations.
 Serum haptoglobin forms a complex with free hemoglobin and is cleared by the liver.
 As such, low or absent haptoglobin levels are seen in hemolytic states.
 Congenital haptoglobin deficiencies do exist and may also be a cause of low serum haptoglobin, but are rare.
 Serum free hemoglobin is increased.
 Reticulocytosis in a patient without documented blood loss may also be indicative of hemolysis, though it may also reflect recovery from TEC or response to treatment in a production deficiency anemia.
 Special isotope studies that directly measure RBC survival are also available, but not routinely performed.

 Hemolytic anemias may be classified according to the mechanism of RBC destruction.
 Intrinsic hemolytic anemias are due to a defect within the RBC itself, and include hemoglobinopathies, membrane defects, or enzymatic defects.
 Extrinsic hemoglobinopathies are due to an external abnormality acting on an otherwise normal RBC.